pascalito007/bank-account-kata/README.md

 - features files under `test/../features` directory: These are cucumber scenarios files
 - steps definition files under `test/../stepfinitions` directory: These are Steps definition files that match above test scenarios.
 - `AccountManagementTest` and `AccountTest` are test runners and account unit test files that follows BDD+TDD pricinples.
+- `Dockerfile`: This file let you build an image of the application and then a running instance of the image (container).

 ## Running